DarthJDG/NumGuess/README.md

 Contents:

 1. What is NumGuess?
-2. Guidelines
-3. Programming languages and compilers
+2. Programming languages and compilers
-4. Features
+3. Guidelines
-5. Notes
+4. Notes
-6. License and copyright
+5. License and copyright

 ## 1. What is NumGuess?

-This is a collection of little sample applications for multiple programming languages.
-While a small hello world application works, a simple number guessing game shows user input, basic output, generating a random number and simple logic as well.
+This is a collection of small sample applications for multiple programming languages.
+While a simple hello world application works, a number guessing game demonstrates user input, basic output, generating a random number and simple logic as well.

-These programs have been written a long time ago, and mostly in just a few minutes.
-In no way should they be considered well written or good programming practices.
-Published as part of the [short article at CodeBin](http://codebin.co.uk/blog/number-guessing-hello-world-games/).
+The original programs have been written a long time ago in just a few minutes, and they should not be considered well written or good programming practices.
+Since then the project has received numerous contributions, both new programs and improvements.
+A development guideline has also been written to give you a consistent number guessing experience, regardless of which programming language you choose.

-## 2. Guidelines

-With the increasing number of contributions, it has become necessary to define clear-cut coding standards to make sure all programs work in a consistent manner and give the best possible user experience while keeping the game simple.
-Please see the GUIDELINES file for more details.

-If a program does not conform to the guidelines and doesn't qualify for an exception as a language limitation, it must be mentioned in the notes section in this file.
+Originally published as part of a [short article at CodeBin](http://codebin.co.uk/blog/number-guessing-hello-world-games/).

-## 3. Programming languages and compilers
+## 2. Programming languages and compilers

-- **num_c64.bas**: C64 Basic
+- **num_c64.bas**: Commodore Basic (C64)
 - **num_dos.c**: Borland C (compiles with 3.1 under DOS)
 - **num_dos.cpp**: Borland C++ (compiles with 3.1 under DOS)
 - **num_oop.pas**: Turbo Pascal 6.0 OOP